audreymateke/se-assignment-5-audreymateke/README.md

     Use the Git: Clone command in the Command Palette (Ctrl+Shift+P).
     Authenticate with GitHub if cloning from there.
     Select a repository to clone.
-    "git clone https"
+    "git clone  " https- link"

 -To initialize a new local Git repository:

     Open an existing or new folder in VS Code.
     In the Source Control view, click the “Initialize Repository” button.
 This creates a new Git repository in the folder, allowing you to track code changes.
+    - Use  :

          "git init"

 -Commit Changes:

    Make code changes in your files.
    In the Source Control view, stage the changes by clicking the “+” icon next to the modified files.
-    Enter a commit message and click the checkmark icon to commit your changes.
+   -Enter a commit message and click the checkmark icon to commit your changes.

             "git commit -m "type your message here"

 -Create and Switch Branches: